bkaewell/wireguard-setup/README.md

-# 🚀 WireGuard VPN Setup with Docker & Firewall Hardening
+# 🚀 WireGuard VPN Server with Docker & Firewall Hardening

-Welcome to the **WireGuard Setup Repository**!
-This repository provides a simple WireGuard VPN solution using Docker Compose, Uncomplicated Firewall (UFW), IPTables, and Network Address Translations (NAT) to ensure a secure, persistent setup across reboots.
+Welcome to the **WireGuard VPN Server Setup** repository!
+This provides a simple and secure WireGuard VPN deployment using Docker Compose, Uncomplicated Firewall (UFW), IPTables, and Network Address Translation (NAT) for persistent, secure VPN access.

 ## 📌 Features
-- **WireGuard + Web UI:** Leverages [wg-easy](https://github.com/wg-easy/wg-easy) for an intuitive VPN management interface
+- **WireGuard + Web UI:** Leverages the [wg-easy](https://github.com/wg-easy/wg-easy) Docker image for an intuitive VPN management interface
 - **Customizable Deployment:** Production-ready `docker-compose.yaml` with an optional development mode for testing (future)
-- **Secure Config Management:** Uses a `.env` file to protect sensitive data like public IP and password credentials
+- **Secure Config Management:** Uses a `.env` file to protect sensitive data like public IP, ports and password credentials
-- **Secure Firewall & NAT:** Hardened rules for reliable and safe VPN routing
+- **Firewall & NAT Hardening:** Implements secure firewall rule to ensure safe VPN traffic routing
 - **Dockerized & Portable:** Runs in a containerized environment for easy setup and scalability
-- **Automatic Persistence:** Ensures WireGuard VPN and firewall settings survive reboots and restarts
+- **Automatic Persistence:** Ensures the WireGuard VPN server and firewall settings survive reboots

 ## 🔑 Requirements
-- A host with a kernel that supports WireGuard (all modern kernels)
+- A **host machine** with a kernel that supports WireGuard (all modern Linux kernels)
-- A host with Docker & Docker Compose installed
+- A **host machine** with Docker & Docker Compose installed
-- A router configured with NAT/port forwarding for external access
+- A **router configured with NAT/port forwarding** for external VPN access

 ## ⚡ Quick Setup